Isaac-rosdail/SnakeByte-Game-NASM/README.md

-## Lab0xFF Assemblipede
+## SnakeByte

-Lab0xFF Assemblipede is a 32-bit NASM assembly project designed to run in a Linux environment (e.g., WSL).
+SnakeByte is a 32-bit NASM assembly project designed to run in a Linux environment (e.g., WSL).

 ## Prerequisites